-For more information regarding farm trailers and machines, see the publication Motor Vehicle Tax Guidebook (PDF).
+For more information regarding farm trailers and machines, see the publication Motor Vehicle Tax Guide.

 Yes.
 A standard pickup truck is not exempt from motor vehicle tax as a farm vehicle even if it displays farm plates.
 Motor vehicles operated on a farm or ranch, other than qualified agricultural motor vehicles (farm machines, trailers and semi-trailers), are subject to motor vehicle tax.

-For more information regarding farm trailers and machines, see the publication Motor Vehicle Tax Guidebook (PDF).
+For more information regarding farm trailers and machines, see the publication Motor Vehicle Tax Guide.